HafiziRuslan/raspiaprs/README.md

 ## Example

-This is the screenshoot from aprs.fi, of _temperature_, _load average_ and _free memory_ from an Pi-Star node.
+This is the screenshoot from aprs.fi, of _CPU temperature_, _CPU load average_ and _Memory free_ from an Pi-Star node.
 ![WSPR Picture](misc/metrics.png)